shaunpersad/docker-tutorial-pt2/README.md

 In it, we will have the following directories and files:
 - *src*
     - *api*: API route handlers
-        - *createUser*: POST /users to create a user
+        - *createUser*: POST /users/create to create a user
+        - *editUser*: POST|PUT /users/{userId}/edit to edit a user
         - *getUser*: GET /users/{userId} to get a specific user
         - *getUsers*: GET /users with optional ?search={query} to get a list of users
+        - *removeUser*: POST|DELETE /users/{userId}/remove to remove a user
-    - *models*: Database models
+    - *models*: Database models and tying all three database services together
         - *getUserModel: gets the User model from Mongoose
     - *services*: wrappers around our external services (MongoDB, Elasticsearch, Redis)
         - *elasticsearch*: will create an Elasticsearch connection, and create mappings if necessary